 At the University of Reading, the Department of Meteorology needed a highly reliable, available, and scalable storage file system to manage data for its scientific research projects in weather, climate, and earth observation.
-With Red Hat® Storage Server, the department now has an enterprise-grade product—backed by world-class service and support—that saves departmental IT staff valuable research time they used to spend on maintenance and administration tasks.
+With Red Hat® Gluster Storage, the department now has an enterprise-grade product—backed by world-class service and support—that saves departmental IT staff valuable research time they used to spend on maintenance and administration tasks.

 Reading, Berkshire, United Kingdom